anveshmuppeda/terraform-getting-started/README.md

   - This example uses a `for_each` with a filtered map to control which resources are created.
   - You can easily adjust the filtering condition to include or exclude files/resources as needed for your use case.
   - This pattern is useful for managing resources dynamically based on environment or other criteria.

 ---

+### 021-kind-cluster

+- **Goal:** Create a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/) (Kubernetes IN Docker) with Terraform.
+- **Files:**
+  - `main.tf`
+  - `provider.tf`
+  - `variable.tf`
+- **How to use:**
+  1. `cd 021-kind-cluster`
+  2. Edit `variable.tf` to set your desired cluster name and kubeconfig path if needed.
+  3. `terraform init`
+  4. `terraform apply`
+  5. After creation, a Kind cluster will be running locally and the kubeconfig will be written to the specified path (default: `~/.kube/config`).

+- **Notes:**
+  - Requires Docker to be running on your machine.
+  - The `kind` Terraform provider is used to manage the lifecycle of the Kind cluster.
+  - You can use the generated kubeconfig with `kubectl` or other Kubernetes tools to interact with your local cluster.
+  - This is useful for local development, testing, and CI/CD

+---